-- A. On call is defined as a specific requirement, as designated by prior written notice by the employee's supervisor, to be within a reasonable time frame to respond to a worksite.
-Employees must remain accessible and available during their non-work hours for a specified period (e.g., 5:01 p.m.
+- 9.1.a On call is defined as a specific requirement, as designated by prior written notice by the employee's supervisor, to be within a reasonable time frame to respond to a worksite.
+Employees must remain accessible and available during their non-work hours for a specified period (e.g. 5:01 p.m.
 Friday to 7:59 a.m.
 Monday).
-All employees shall respond to emergency call-outs unless extenuating circumstances such as illness or other incapacitation prevent the employee from responding. - B. Employees who are required to be on call with a duty to respond during non-work hours shall receive an additional two dollars (\$2.00) for each hour they are on call, calculated to the quarter hour.
+All employees shall respond to emergency call-outs unless extenuating circumstances such as illness or other incapacitation prevent the employee from responding. - 9.1.b Employees who are required to be on call with a duty to respond during non-work hours shall receive an additional two dollars and seventy-five cents (\$2.75) for each hour they are on call, calculated to the quarter hour.
 Non-work hours are defined as hours outside the employee's regularly scheduled hours of work.
-Vacation and Holidays (as defined in Article 10.1) shall be considered non-work hours. - C. Employees shall not be compensated twice for the same hours.
-On call pay shall not be paid for hours of work compensated under Article 8 or Article 9.2, and those work hours shall not be counted as part of the calculation for on call time. - D. The parties to this agreement acknowledge that this pay is provided in recognition of the employee's availability and duty to respond for emergency calls and that the "on call" time is not required to be compensated as time worked under the Fair Labor Standards Act. - E. Employees who carry a pager or cell phone are eligible for on call pay only if they meet these requirements.
+Holidays (as defined in Article 10.1) shall be considered non-work hours.
+Employees on vacation leave, alternative leave or sick leave due to a personal illness/injury will not be eligible for on call/pager pay.

+- 9.1.c Employees shall not be compensated twice for the same hours.
+On call pay shall not be paid for hours of work compensated under Article 8 or Article 9.2, and those work hours shall not be counted as part of the calculation for on call time. - 9.1.d The parties to this agreement acknowledge that this pay is provided in recognition of the employee's availability and duty to respond for emergency calls and that the "on call" time is not required to be compensated as time worked under the Fair Labor Standards Act. - 9.1.e Employees who carry a cell phone are eligible for on call pay only if they meet these requirements. - 9.1.f When a call can be resolved over the telephone or only dispatching support is required, the employee will receive overtime pay in fifteen (15) minute increments, or thirty (30) minute increments between 11:00 p.m. and 5:00 a.m., for actual time worked.
+Work between 11:00 p.m. and 5:00 a.m. that extends beyond forty-five (45) minutes will be compensated as a call-back.